A tensor network representation of path integrals: Implementation and analysis: Introduction

 The biggest challenge in evaluating the real-time path integral is the non-local nature of the IF.
 This non-Markovian memory leads to an exponential growth of the number of paths that need to be tracked.
 However, it has a finite length, which means that the entanglement between time points along a path decays after a certain temporal distance.
 Tensors with finite entanglement can, on many occasions, be very compactly represented using tensor networks.
 For instance, with extended quantum systems, the dimensionality of the Hilbert space grows exponentially with the number of particles.
 However, matrix-product states (MPSs) and other tensor network decompositions allow efficient representations of many such systems.
 This is why TN structures are used to efficiently represent the wave function in DMRG~\cite{White1992,Schollwock2005,Schollwock2011,Schollwock2011b,Stoudenmire2012,Stoudenmire2012a} and other methods optimized for simulating multiple dimensions and critical phenomena like the projected entangled-pair state (PEPS)~\cite{Orus2014} and the multiscale entanglement renormalization ansatz (MERA)~\cite{Vidal2007b,Vidal2008}.
 Of late, using tensor network algorithms for simulating open quantum systems has also been gaining popularity~\cite{Strathearn2018,Jorgensen2019,Lerose2021a,Ye2021,Bose2021PCTNPI}.
-In this paper, we introduce a tensor-network method to perform path integral simulations for systems coupled with a dissipative medium using the QuAPI splitting~\cite{Makri1992,Makri1993a}.
+In this paper, we introduce and critically evaluate a similar tensor-network method for performing path integral simulations for systems coupled with a dissipative medium using the QuAPI splitting~\cite{Makri1992,Makri1993a}.
 This method, the augmented propagator-based tensor network path integral (AP-TNPI), uses MPSs to compress the representation of the path amplitude (PA) tensor involved in path integral simulations.
 Consequently, the influence functional becomes a matrix-product operator (MPO) that acts on the PA MPS.
-As opposed to the other numerical approaches for defining these matrix product structures~\cite{Strathearn2018,Ye2021,Cygorek2021}, through a careful analytical construction of the influence functional MPO, we exploit inherent symmetries present in the problem.
+As opposed to the other numerical approaches for defining these matrix product structures~\cite{Strathearn2018,Ye2021,Cygorek2021}, by a clean separation of the path amplitude tensor from the influence functional MPO and through a careful analytical construction of the latter, we exploit inherent symmetries present in the problem giving closed form expressions to it.
 In this work, we utilize the open source ITensor library~\cite{ITensor} as the basis of our AP-TNPI implementation, as it provides for an efficient means of evaluating the relevant tensor operations.

 In Sec.~\ref{sec:method}, we discuss the AP-TNPI method, detailing a construction that results in a simple, elegant and efficient structure.
 We also demonstrate an approximation that emerges naturally from the resulting structure.
 This ``Markovian iteration scheme'' approximation is able to speed up simulations involving processes with very long time-scales and comparatively short memory lengths.
 Thereafter, in Sec.~\ref{sec:result}, we illustrate the use of the method through numerous examples.
 Apart from a direct comparison with QuAPI and related methods, we apply AP-TNPI to study charge and exciton transfer dynamics.
 We demonstrate the ability of AP-TNPI to develop an optimized representation enabling us to access long memory times even with very modest computational resources.
 Finally, we end the paper in Sec.~\ref{sec:conclusion} with some concluding remarks, and outlook for further developments based on, and facilitated by AP-TNPI.